micziz/SimXV2/readme.md

 Of course!
 Just check contributing.md, complete the checklist and then feel free to open a PR!

-## How do i download simx?

-If youre on MacOS youre in luck, since there is a build available.
-For every other platform you need to build from source.

-## Is there a build available?

-Yes!
-For MacOS only thougth.

-## So how do i build?

-Here are the install instructions

 ## Installation Instructions

 ### Windows